New detentions and further protection for Cologne Cathedral

 New Year's Eve remained without any major incidents at Cologne Cathedral.
 Cologne Cardinal Rainer Maria Woelki celebrated an end-of-year mass with the faithful under heavy police protection.
 Those attending the service first had to pass through a security gate in tents set up in front of the main entrance.
 Large bags or laptops were not allowed to be taken into the cathedral.

-"I would like to thank our security forces, who began protecting this cathedral in the days leading up to Christmas and also protecting us, so that we can celebrate mass and the fundamental right to freely practise our religion remains guaranteed in our country," said Woelki at the start of the mass.
+"I would like to thank our security forces, who began protecting this cathedral in the days leading up to Christmas and also protecting us, so that we can celebrate religious services and the fundamental right to the free exercise of religion continues to be guaranteed in our country," said Woelki at the start of the mass.

+Police statement on the danger warning for the cathedral (December 23) Police statement on security measures at Cologne Cathedral (December 26) Police statement on long-term detention for 30-year-old (December 26) Cathedral services in the cathedral Press conference on December 31, 2023

 Read also: